hamhut1066/booktime-newtab/README.md

 Credit obviously to the Guardian and all the wonderful people who helped source the quotes!
 And to Steve who wrote it!

+Icons made by [Pixel Perfect](https://www.flaticon.com/authors/pixel-perfect) from [www.flaticon.com](https://www.flaticon.com/) is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/)